Automatic Construction of Clinical Scoring Systems with LLM Agents: Impact statement

 \section{Impact statement}

 This paper presents work whose goal is to advance the field of machine learning by proposing a framework for constructing interpretable checklist models under explicit deployability constraints.
 The scoring systems produced in this paper are research artifacts only and are not intended for clinical use.
 As with any model trained on observational data, they may reflect bias or dataset artifacts and could cause harm if deployed without expert review, external validation, and regulatory oversight.
 Our aim is to contribute a methodological perspective on clinically aligned model design, not to promote real-world deployment.
+We release the code for \texttt{AgentScore} under \url{https://github.com/Sr933/agentscore-official} and \url{https://github.com/vanderschaarlab/agentscore-official}.

 \icmltitle{Supplementary Material for \texttt{AgentScore}}